slopezpereyra/slopezpereyra.github.io/_posts/2025-10-08-ForbiddenFruit.md

-John Chrysostom, on his 16th homily on Genesis, speaks briefly in terms closer to our question when pointing out that Adam had already been granted the gift of prophecy, along with profund intelligence and knowledge.
+John Chrysostom, on his 16th homily on Genesis, speaks briefly in terms closer to our question when pointing out that Adam had already been granted the gift of prophecy when he was created, along with absolute intelligence and knowledge.
 However, he concludes from this that it is absurd that the fruit should bestow any form of illumination.
 Rather, he says:

 > But behold, they say, it was Scripture that called it the tree of the
 > knowledge of good and evil.
 I know that, too: but if you are prepared to learn